keenthinker/FluentTextGenerator/README.md

 is the same as the first example:

 	Console.WriteLine(new FluentTextGenerator().Configure().Generate());

+Using the fluent API the configuration could be set from some custom settings:

+	Console.WriteLine(new FluentTextGenerator()
+				.Configure()
+				.MinLength(min)
+				.MaxLength(max)
+				.IncludeCapitalCharacters(includeCapitalCharacters)
+				.IncludeSmallCharacters(includeSmallCharacters)
+				.IncludeNumbers(includeNumbers)
+				.IncludeSpecialCharacters(includeSpecialCharacters)
+				.Generate());

-The configuration options can be used individually or in a combination:
+The configuration options can also be used individually or in a combination:

 	Console.WriteLine(new FluentTextGenerator()
 						.Configure()